ysbioinfo/NeoSV/README.md

     export PYENSEMBL_CACHE_DIR=/custom/cache/dir # specify the location for storing reference pyensembl install --release <list of Ensembl release numbers> --species <species-name> # download, for hg19 please use release 75, for hg38 please used release 96
     ```
   - _Automatically download by NeoSV:_ If NeoSV did not detect a valid reference in `--pyensembl-cache-dir`, it will automatically download one to that folder.
-However, please make sure that your server/computer can connect to the internet, because most high performance computing nodes are disconnected.
+Please make sure the internet connection of your system, since some high performance computing nodes have no network.
   - _Prepare the reference file manually:_ This would be useful if your data is not from human or mouse.
 Then you need to prepare the reference by yourself.
 A FASTA file and a GTF file will be enough.
 For more details please see the [guidance](https://github.com/openvax/pyensembl#non-ensembl-data).
+In addition, you need to confirm the MHC alleles in that species are supported by NetMHCpan.
 ### Run
 * Quick start: suppose you have a variant file named `test.sv.vcf`, a HLA file named `test.hla.txt`.
 Your pyensembl reference is human sapiens release 75 and located at `/pyensembl/`, then a typical NeoSV command is:
   ```